42-Cybersecurity-Bootcamp/Cybersecurity-Bootcamp/docker/dockerfiles/examples/alpine/README.md

 ...
 ````

-Now we use compose to run a container
+Now we use compose to build image and run the container

 ````
 docker compose up -d